jisaacks/GitGutter/README.md

 ### Diff Popup

-The diff popup appears by hovering the mouse over the gutter changes on Sublime Text 3 or can be called from command palette by `GitGutter: Show Diff Popup` or via a key binding.
+The diff popup appears by hovering the mouse over the gutter changes on Sublime Text 3 or can be called from Command Palette by `GitGutter: Show Diff Popup` or via a key binding.

 ⓘ requires Sublime Text 3 Build 3124+ and mdpopups 2.0.0+